akerlund/esp32_library/README.md

 You must now log in and out again for it to take effect.

-## 2 Setup Your WiFi Password
+## 4 Setup Your WiFi Password for Your Projects

-To build any examples that use WiFi, create in the cloned folder
+To build any examples that use WiFi, create a file in the cloned folder:

 ```
 submodules/esp-open-rtos/include/private_ssid_config.h